fullstackhero/blazor-starter-kit/README.md

 - Tutorials to add new entities, controllers
 - UI Updates
 - Support for PostgreSQL / MySQL - Easy DB Switching
+- Theme Manager Integration to change UI Color Palletes / Fonts on the go.
 - You can suggest your requirements as well!

 # Down the Roadmap